-Assumption \ref{a:regular} requires the existence of a quantile density function and its regular variation.
-In addition, the regular variation of the conditional quantile density function is required.
-It is worth noting that exponent can differ among $\displaystyle f_Y( F_Y^{-1}(\tau) | \alpha_i)$, $\displaystyle f_{Y}( F_Y^{-1}(\tau) |\gamma_t )$, and $\displaystyle f_{Y}( F_Y^{-1}(\tau)|\alpha_i,\gamma_t)$.
-Assumption \ref{a:b} imposes a constraint on the conditional cumulative distribution function of the variable $Y$.
-For instance, Assumption \ref{a:b} (i) requires that, as the value of the parameter $\tau$ decreases, the second moment of the conditional probability of $Y$ being less than $\beta(\tau)$ given $\alpha_i$, denoted by $E[P^2\left(Y_{it}<\beta(\tau) | \alpha_i\right)]$, approaches zero at a rate proportional to $\tau$ (or $\tau^2 N$ if $N$ is small).
-In other words, Assumption 2 demands that the conditional probability of $Y_{it}$ being less than $\beta(\tau)$ diminishes rapidly enough as $\tau$ becomes smaller.
-It should be noted that the second moment of the unconditional probability that $Y$ is less than $\beta(\tau)$ diminishes at the rate of $\tau^2$, so the condition imposed by Assumption~\ref{a:b} is relatively mild and, in particular, is less stringent than requiring that the rate at which the conditional probability (conditioning on the latent shocks) approaches zero as $\tau \to 0$ is proportional to the rate at which the unconditional probability does so.
-Assumption \ref{a:density} imposes a constraint on the relationship between the conditional density function and the unconditional density function of the variable $Y$.
-For example, Assumption \ref{a:density} (i) states that the rate at which the density function of the variable $Y$ approaches zero should not be significantly faster than the rate at which the conditional density function of $Y$ given $\alpha_i$ approaches zero.
-In simpler terms, the decline in the density of $Y$ should not be much more rapid than the decline in the conditional density of $Y$ given $\alpha_i$.
-Assumption \ref{a:lyapunov} ensures certain moment conditions hold, which is required to fulfill the Lyapunov condition, ensuring asymptotic Gaussianity of the normalized sample quantile.
+Assumption~\ref{a:regular} requires the existence and regular variation of the unconditional and conditional quantile density functions.
+The exponents may differ across $f_Y\left(F_Y^{-1}(\tau) \mid \alpha_i\right)$, $f_Y\left(F_Y^{-1}(\tau) \mid \gamma_t\right)$, and $f_Y\left(F_Y^{-1}(\tau) \mid \alpha_i, \gamma_t\right)$.
+Assumption~\ref{a:b} places constraints on the conditional cumulative distribution function of $Y$.
+For instance, part~(i) requires that, as $\tau \to 0$, the second moment of the conditional probability $P\left(Y_{it} < \beta(\tau) \mid \alpha_i\right)$ diminishes at a rate faster than or comparable to $\tau$ (or $\tau^2 N$ if $N$ is small).
+In other words, the conditional probability must decay sufficiently fast as $\tau$ becomes small.
+The second moment of the unconditional probability $P(Y < \beta(\tau))$ scales with $\tau^2$, so the condition imposed by Assumption~\ref{a:b} is relatively mild and, in particular, weaker than requiring the conditional probability to decay at the same rate as the unconditional one.
+Assumption~\ref{a:density} imposes regularity conditions on the relationship between the conditional and unconditional density functions of $Y$.
+For example, part~(i) asserts that the conditional density $f_Y(y \mid \alpha_i)$ should not vanish at a rate faster than the unconditional density $f_Y(y)$ as $y \to s_Y$.
+In essence, the decline of the conditional density in the lower tail should be comparable to that of the unconditional density.
+Assumption~\ref{a:lyapunov} imposes moment conditions necessary to satisfy the Lyapunov condition, ensuring asymptotic Gaussianity of the normalized sample quantile.